New Hampshire Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed ones.
-If your car doesn't need special protection, an open trailer is the budget-friendly choice.
-Reserve enclosed trailers for high-end vehicles—save money on standard cars with open transport.
+Open trailers cost less than enclosed trailers.
+If your vehicle doesn't need extra protection, an open trailer is a smart money-saving choice.
+Reserve enclosed trailers for high-end vehicles that require premium protection during transport.

 7